thaneuk/brackets-special-html-chars/README.md

 A more option at the bottom of this menu brings up a dialog which has an extensive list of these characters for you to choose from.

+In addition 'Alt-C' will bring up the full dialog to select a character to be inserted at the cursor position.

 ## Link to Brackets
 https://github.com/adobe/brackets